jgnewman/randanimal/README.md

 // 'Trilinear Chupacabra'
 ```

-But you can also control how many adjectvies to use by dropping that number is as an argument.
+But you can also control how many adjectvies to use by dropping that number in as an argument.

 ```javascript
 randanimal(3);